If you are an artist and want to apply to Gallery Art Clubs exhibitions you need to email us info about your artwork and attach a picture.

 We can also offer “Vernissage packages” ready to use.

 Please contact us for more info.

-I´m one of the selected artist for the next exhibition.
 How do I deliver my artworks?

 To start with you need to write the artworks name on the back so we can identify it.